 With Dunn as catalyst, the group fairly erupted with creative solutions.
 After about a year and a half, the students set out to look for a place where they could show their short pieces.

 A Clear “No” From the Dance Establishment

 The kind of heroic look that Graham and José Limón projected, while it was right for their times, did not speak to the downtown dancers of the ’60s.
 To them the early moderns appeared imperious, rigid, inflated.

 Nevertheless, Dunn’s students approached the 92nd Street Y, the stronghold of modern dance, to audition their studies for its series.
-David Gordon remembers that he, Rainer, Paxton, and Ruth Emerson lined up, one by one, to show their dances, and he remembers that they were all rejected, one by one.
+David Gordon remembers that he, Rainer, and Paxton lined up, one by one, to show their dances, and he remembers that they were all rejected, one by one.
+(Update as of 2022: His memory was incomplete because Ruth Emerson, as well as Lucinda Childs, were accepted and did perform in the Young Choreographers series.)
 The jury panel included Marion Scott, who taught Humphrey-Weidman technique; choreographer Jack Moore, who had danced with Anna Sokolow and was a co-founder of Dance Theater Workshop in 1965; and Lucas Hoving, who had danced major roles with both Kurt Jooss and José Limón.
 The old guard, but not so old at that point.

 Years later, Jack Moore told Rainer, referring to the Y’s rejection of the Dunn Dunn group, “We made a mistake.”